percJaja/vibefps/docs/architecture/event-system-guide.md

 - **Game.js**
   - Emits `gameStateChanged` events during game state transitions
   - Listens for `targetHit` events to update score
+  - Integrated with audio events for gunshots and effects

 - **InputManager.js**
   - Listens for `gameStateChanged` events to manage controls appropriately